Vijay-Nirmal/WebInteractMCP/README.md

 WebIntractMCP is an innovative MCP (Model Context Protocol) ecosystem that enables any web application to become an MCP server, allowing chatbots and other MCP clients to control client sessions and complete intended actions on behalf of users.

+> **📢 Initial preview version will be published soon!** This project is in active development.
+Expect breaking changes in future releases as we evolve toward version 1.0.

 ## 🚀 Overview

 WebIntractMCP consists of two tightly integrated components that work together to create a seamless MCP experience: